-- 3q) Support Māori health organisations to develop initiatives to increase HIV testing among Māori at risk of acquiring HIV. - 3r) Pilot community-led targeted interventions to increase HIV and STI screening among gay, bisexual and other men who have sex with men who are engaging in sexualised drug use and chemsex. - 3s) Develop and deliver targeted education and promotion of regular HIV and STI screening for gay, bisexual and other men who have sex with men, including promoting the importance of regular asymptomatic screening.
+- 3q) Support Māori health organisations to develop initiatives to increase HIV testing among Māori at risk of acquiring HIV. - 3r) Pilot community-led targeted interventions to increase HIV and STI screening among gay, bisexual and other men who have sex with men who are engaging in sexualised drug use and chemsex.

-- 3t) Work with community organisations and people living with HIV to develop social marketing that promotes the benefits of rapid HIV treatment initiation and adherence for people living with HIV. - 3u) Investigate scaling up peer education and support services to encourage rapid HIV treatment initiation and improving adherence to treatment for people living with HIV.
+- 3s) Develop and deliver targeted education and promotion of regular HIV and STI screening for gay, bisexual and other men who have sex with men, including promoting the importance of regular asymptomatic screening. - Work with community organisations and people living with HIV to develop social 3t) marketing that promotes the benefits of rapid HIV treatment initiation and adherence for people living with HIV.
+For example, this could include messaging on U=U. - Investigate scaling up peer education and support services to encourage rapid 3u) HIV treatment initiation and improving adherence to treatment for people living with HIV.